thecloudgarage/Boomi-based-simulator/README.md

 <br />

-### Create the map function
+### Create the map

-Create a new map and choose the flatfile profile created above.
+Create a new map and choose the flatfile profile created above as input and output profile.
 We are going to use the same profile for input and output as we have a loop back for iterative values

 ![image](https://user-images.githubusercontent.com/39495790/120223141-bf78a000-c25e-11eb-905f-59cc74eea3d2.png)